shaunakc11/anything-llm/embed/README.md

-# AnythingLLM Embedded Chat Widget
+# OssorioiaLLM Embedded Chat Widget

 > [!WARNING]
-> The use of the AnythingLLM embed is currently in beta.
+> The use of the OssorioiaLLM embed is currently in beta.
 Please request a feature or
 > report a bug via a Github Issue if you have any issues.

 > [!WARNING]
-> The core AnythingLLM team publishes a pre-built version of the script that is bundled
+> The core OssorioiaLLM team publishes a pre-built version of the script that is bundled
 > with the main application.
-You can find it at the frontend URL `/embed/anythingllm-chat-widget.min.js`.
+You can find it at the frontend URL `/embed/ossorioiallm-chat-widget.min.js`.
 > You should only be working in this repo if you are wanting to build your own custom embed.

-This folder of AnythingLLM contains the source code for how the embedded version of AnythingLLM works to provide a public facing interface of your workspace.
+This folder of OssorioiaLLM contains the source code for how the embedded version of OssorioiaLLM works to provide a public facing interface of your workspace.

-The AnythingLLM Embedded chat widget allows you to expose a workspace and its embedded knowledge base as a chat bubble via a `<script>` or `<iframe>` element that you can embed in a website or HTML.
+The OssorioiaLLM Embedded chat widget allows you to expose a workspace and its embedded knowledge base as a chat bubble via a `<script>` or `<iframe>` element that you can embed in a website or HTML.

 ### Security

-- Users will _not_ be able to view or read context snippets like they can in the core AnythingLLM application
+- Users will _not_ be able to view or read context snippets like they can in the core OssorioiaLLM application
 - Users are assigned a random session ID that they use to persist a chat session.
 - **Recommended** You can limit both the number of chats an embedding can process **and** per-session.

-_by using the AnythingLLM embedded chat widget you are responsible for securing and configuration of the embed as to not allow excessive chat model abuse of your instance_
+_by using the OssorioiaLLM embedded chat widget you are responsible for securing and configuration of the embed as to not allow excessive chat model abuse of your instance_

 ### Developer Setup